aleozlx/pacswitch/README.md

 - Initiate a connection.
 - Bind pacOnDataReceived method.
 - Start an event loop.
-- If you are not familiar with stuff, see example/Pactalk.java for example.
+- If you are not familiar with stuff, see Example section and example/ for example.

 ## For C